excsn/fibre/cache/README.md

-# **`fibre-cache`**
+# **`fibre_cache`**

-`fibre-cache` offers a best-in-class, high-performance, concurrent, multimode sync/async cache for Rust.
+`fibre_cache` offers a best-in-class, most flexible, high-performance, concurrent, multimode sync/async cache for Rust.
 It is built from the heart and soul of a Java-turned-Rust engineer to bring the comprehensive, flexible, and ergonomic "it just works" feeling of top-tier Java caches (like Caffeine) to the Rust ecosystem.
-Of course.
-It's crucial to set the right expectations for a library in its early stages.
-Here is a brief section you can add to the README, designed to be clear and direct.
-A good place for it would be right after the introduction and before the Quickstart section.

 ## ⚠️ Current Status: Beta

-Please note that `fibre-cache` is currently in an active beta phase.
+Please note that `fibre_cache` is currently in an active beta phase.
 The core functionality is robust and well-tested, but the public API is still evolving.

 This means:
 *   **APIs May Change:** Until the `1.0` release, breaking changes may be introduced in minor version updates (`0.x.y`).